I make a living shaping words, but I make a life consuming stories.

 I believe in the power of story and that everyone has a story to tell.
 My own story of becoming an editor began as a child—as so many stories do.
 I was a classic reluctant reader who feared the competitiveness in school that so often squashes a love for reading—a fate that did not stand a chance between my journal-scribbling, love for poetry, and unquenchable imagination.

-I became an English major enthralled by my creative writing and copyediting courses, as well as the editor-in-chief of N.C.
-State’s literary arts publication, and the rest—as they say—is history.
-I worked as a writer and editor for a literary consultancy a year before launching my own freelance business.
-I was also a full-time content editor for a leading digital marketing agency.
+I became an English major enthralled by my creative writing and copyediting courses.
+I served as the editor-in-chief of North Carolina State’s literary arts publication, and the rest—as they say—is history.
+Before launching my editorial business in 2013, I worked as a writer and editor for a literary consultancy.
+I was also a content editor for a leading digital marketing agency.